Spirituality

 Honors 430

-From the ancient wisdom of the Bhagavad Gita, to the soulful, philosophical musings of Jean Biès... from the existential awe of Rainer Maria Rilke’s Duino Elegies, to the nature-rooted chants of the Yawanawá tribe, to the ecstatic, mystical Sufi poetry written by Rumi & Hafiz—this course is an exploratory journey through global traditions of poetic and spiritual thought.
+This course is an exploratory journey through poetic and spiritual traditions spanning cultures and centuries—from the ancient wisdom of the Bhagavad Gita, to the soulful, philosophical musings of Jean Biès, the existential awe of Rilke’s Duino Elegies, the nature-inspired sacred music of the Yawanawá, and the ecstatic, mystical Sufi poetry written by Rumi & Hafiz.

-Together, we'll reflect on how poetry can be a vehicle for transformation, communion, and clarity across cultures & centuries.
+Together, we’ll reflect on how poetry can be a vehicle for transformation, communion, and clarity across cultures and centuries.

-My hope is that by the end of the semester, you'll walk away not only more informed and inspired—but also more open-minded, curious, peaceful, and grounded in your humanity.
+My hope is that by the end of the semester, you’ll walk away not only more informed and inspired, but also more open-minded and curious—able to engage poetic and spiritual traditions with both intellectual depth and felt understanding.

 For your final project, you'll have the option to respond to one of our core themes in either a thesis-driven academic essay, or through a creative project in a medium of your choosing.